Appeals Against MTI Board of Governors’ Decisions

 Appeals Against MTI Board of Governors’ Decisicions

 In Khyber Pakhtunkhwa’s healthcare sector, Medical Teaching Institutions (MTIs) like Lady Reading Hospital and Khyber Teaching Hospital operate under the Khyber Pakhtunkhwa Medical Teaching Institutions Act, 2015, granting their Boards of Governors (BoGs) significant autonomy over employment matters, including dismissals, promotions, and disciplinary actions.
 These decisions, while aimed at enhancing efficiency, can sometimes infringe on employee rights, prompting disputes over unfair terminations, withheld promotions, or arbitrary penalties.
 The MTI Appellate Tribunal, established under Section 28 of the Act, serves as a specialized quasi-judicial forum to review such decisions, ensuring fairness and compliance with legal standards.
 As of September 2025, with ongoing reforms strengthening Tribunal independence, employees in Peshawar’s medical hubs have a robust mechanism to challenge adverse actions.
-This guide outlines the appeal process, grounds, and strategic considerations, emphasizing the critical role of employment appellate lawyers in Peshawar in securing just outcomes.
+This guide outlines the appeal process, grounds, and strategic considerations, emphasizing the critical role of employment appellate lawyers in securing just outcomes.

 Understanding the Role of MTI Boards of Governors